matnoel/EasyFEA/docs/easyfea/geoms.rst

 geoms
 =====

-The `EasyFEA/geoms/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/geoms>`_ module in EasyFEA is designed to provide essential tools for creating and managing :py:class:`~EasyFEA.geoms._Geom` objects.
+The `EasyFEA/geoms/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/geoms>`_ module in EasyFEA provides essential tools for creating and managing :py:class:`~EasyFEA.geoms._Geom` objects.
 These geometric objects are used to construct :py:class:`~EasyFEA.fem.Mesh` using the :py:class:`~EasyFEA.fem.Mesher`.

 With this module, you can construct: